gettyimages/gettyimages-api_java/README.md

 # Getty Images API SDK

 Seamlessly integrate Getty Images' expansive digital content, powerful search technology, and rich metadata into your publishing tools, products and services!

-- Search for images and videos from our extensive creative and editorial catalogs.
+* Search for images and videos from our extensive creative and editorial catalogs.
-- Get image and video metadata.
+* Get image and video metadata.
-- Download files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, Thinkstock Subscriptions, and Image Packs).
+* Download files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, Thinkstock Subscriptions, and Image Packs).
-- Custom Request functionality that allows user to call any endpoint.
+* Custom Request functionality that allows user to call any endpoint.

 ## Minimum Requirements

 * You have Java JDK 8 or above installed.
-* You have "Getty Test" credentials from the [Getty Images API Portal](https://developer.gettyimages.com/member/register)
 * You have [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed
 * You have [Maven](https://maven.apache.org/) installed